queer-community-allies/queer-community-allies/projects/index.md

 ## Community Swag

 We love sharing swag from our neighbor organizations!
 Thank you Pride Center, HRC Utah, Equality Utah, and Encircle for giving us calendars, chapstick, stickers, pamphlets, flags, glow bracelets, and more to distribute to our teens and at local events.
 We love seeing rainbow swag around town!

-## GSA Meets

-Timpview GSA teen leaders organized and hosted an inter-GSA meet in spring 2021!
-They did an amazing job!
-We were so happy to support by providing dinner for everyone there.

-Queer Community Allies began planning an inter-GSA event in spring 2020 for local teens to meet, make new friends, and collaborate.
-Due to the spread of COVID-19 and school closures, the event was cancelled.
-We thank administration at Mountain View for being supportive of hosting, Cravings Alisha's Cupcakes for offering donation discount codes, Flourish Therapy for offering an activity, and Mama Dragons for being willing to provide a parent booth.

-We are committed to supporting inter-GSA networking and socializing.
-It's our goal to always have funding to help these events along.